kriti-ach/SharedControlPaper/README.md

     - [forceSensitiveStoppingTask.py](experiments/forceSensitiveStoppingTask.py)
         * The script to run the force-sensitive stopping task.
     - /simpleStop
-        * The scripts to run the simple stop task.
+        * The script to run the simple stop task along with relevant images etc.
-        * Install PsychoPy GUI and click/run simpleStop.psyexp.
+        * Install PsychoPy GUI: https://www.psychopy.org/download.html and click/run simpleStop.psyexp.
-    - /src/experiments:
-        * [wooting_utils.py](src/experiments/wooting_utils.py): Contains the keyboard specific utility functions
 - /figures:
     - Contains the figures in the paper.
 Note: Figures 1a and 1b were not generated with code and are not in this repository.
 - /notebooks:
     - The notebooks which run through the processing and analysis.
     - The notebooks are numbered in the order in which they should be run.
+- /src:
-- /src/sharedcontrolpaper:
+    - /sharedcontrolpaper:
-    - [force_sensitive_stopping_task_utils.py](src/sharedcontrolpaper/force_sensitive_stopping_task_utils.py): Helper functions to condense force sensitive stopping task analysis in notebooks.
+        * [force_sensitive_stopping_task_utils.py](src/sharedcontrolpaper/force_sensitive_stopping_task_utils.py): Helper functions to condense force sensitive stopping task analysis in notebooks.
-    - [simple_stop_utils.py](src/sharedcontrolpaper/simple_stop_utils.py): Helper functions to condense simple stop analysis in notebooks.
+        * [simple_stop_utils.py](src/sharedcontrolpaper/simple_stop_utils.py): Helper functions to condense simple stop analysis in notebooks.
+    - /experiment_utils:
+        * [wooting_utils.py](src/experiment_utils/wooting_utils.py): Contains the keyboard specific utility functions.
+    - /preprocessing:
 - /tables:
     - Contains the tables in the paper.